 Critically, they are also set to be the most important consumer group yet, with estimates of annual spending projected at around $200 billion by 2017, and $10 trillion over their lifetimes as consumers.
 With these figures comes the all-important question of how business can best cater to this multi-faceted millennial marketplace—the real questions being what do they value?
-And therefore, what do they want to spend their money on?
 This fashion company isn't just chic, it's socially responsible.
 Roshani Dhekle, a 26-year-old woman from Vadodara, India, wakes up at 6 a.m. to start her 35-kilometer commute to her job as a garment worker in Goraj, a village an hour east.

 The factory where she works, MSA Ethos, is a far cry from many of the traditional garment factories in India.
 Instead of grueling tasks in windowless, concrete rooms, Dhekle’s morning starts with chapati (a type of bread) and chass (buttermilk) — a non-mandatory benefit the factory provides.
 Start The Year Off Right: Socially Conscious Fashion Brands To Know.
 Being a Socially Responsible Shopper.
 Advertisement - Continue Reading Below As a kid, I loved reading stories and watching movies about the future, and there would always be an observation about how expensive everyday things would become due to inflation — movie tickets would cost $20 and gas would be $5 a gallon — both of which have now become the norm.

 Surprisingly, something that hasn't increased along with everything else is the cost of clothing.
 If anything, clothes have become even cheaper.
+The other day I was in a trendy fast-fashion store when I noticed a pair of jeans retailing for $9.95.
+I thought to myself, How on earth could something retail for that low a price without someone on the other end of the manufacturing chain paying the price?
+What's at the other end is nothing pretty.
+As consumers, we need to shop responsibly to reduce the demand for the fast and cheap fashion made in poor sweatshop conditions.
+Sign up to get Lenny in your inbox twice a week.
+Please enter a valid email address.
 Fast Transformation: Sustainability Grows Among Fashion Chains – WWD.
 Stylish And Sustainable: How Brands Are Getting It Right.
 NOTE: Susan McPherson is a proud advisor to ZADY and Positive Luxury.